 California Coastal Cleanup Day

-Up to 60% of coastal debris comes from inland sources.
-Show your community spirit and care for our local creeks by being part of California Coastal Cleanup Day.
+Up to 80% of coastal and ocean trash comes from inland sources.
+Show your community spirit and help protect birds and aquatic life from the perils of litter and debris by being part of California Coastal Cleanup Day.

 Thousand Oaks/Newbury Park Cleanup Site:

 Volunteers of all ages are welcome!
 Meet at the picnic area at the intersection of Newbury Park High School and Borchard Park, north of the tennis courts.
 Parking is available in the Borchard Community Center parking lot.